-You went through something, like we all do, and because of it you changed.
+You went through something as we all do, and because of it, you changed.
 It’s normal and heartbreak happens, but the next jerk didn’t fix what the first one did; he kept it the same or made it worse.
 His priority was not you and couldn’t be you.
 So now you’re bitter and closed off from anything remotely more satisfying than a one-night stand.

 I won’t deny that the jerk is fun or that a good time isn’t promised with him, but when it’s all said and done, is it ever more than just a good time?
 Probably not.

 In fact, the jerk has a charm about him; it’s the charm you justify your pursuit with.
 You say, “There’s just something about him.”
 However, it’s probably the same quality that ended up hurting you in the past.

 So you tried to push the nice guy away.
 When he wouldn’t go away, you pushed harder.
 Still, he didn’t give up and every time you pushed harder, he pulled you in even more.